Skip to main content

 Flood Insurance for Suwannee River Properties: What North Florida Homeowners Must Know

-The Suwannee River is one of North Florida's most defining natural features — 246 miles of blackwater river running from the Okefenokee Swamp in Georgia through the heart of Suwannee and Columbia Counties before emptying into the Gulf of Mexico at Suwannee Sound.
-It feeds some of the most beautiful land in Florida: spring-fed creeks, cypress-lined banks, cattle pastures, and rural homesteads that have been in families for generations.
+The Suwannee River is one of North Florida's most defining natural features: blackwater river, spring-fed creeks, cypress-lined banks, cattle pastures, and rural homesteads that have been in families for generations.

 It also floods.
 Regularly, significantly, and with less warning than people expect.